hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

 In this post, I will go through how to use Envoy proxy as an API gateway for backend services which are deployed on Kubernetes.

 First, I build a Docker image for Envoy proxy with a custom configuration.
-For the complete configuration is [here](https://github.com/hotrannam/k8s-dev/blob/master/edge-proxy/envoy.yaml).
+The complete configuration is [here](https://github.com/hotrannam/k8s-dev/blob/master/edge-proxy/envoy.yaml).

 ```bash
 FROM envoyproxy/envoy-dev:22c921a6318f07847afc61bc137a9e4833889b9d